 And the organizers succeeded.
 Some of the headliners from 2017 were Tiesto, Afrojack, Fatboy Slim, Rita Ora, Dua Lipa, Fedde Le Grand, and Jason Derulo.

 This year, the festival will take place between 5-8 July, on the Black Sea shore, just like last year.

 So if you’re a seaside lover and you want to visit Romania while partying hard, Neversea is a great choice.

 You can see the amazingness of last year in the video below.

 Electric Castle is a music festival which takes place on the spectacular domain of the Banffy Castle, which is close to Cluj-Napoca, in the Bontida village.

-The organizers have created a unique festival experience which combines several music genres such as rock, indie, hip-hop, electronic or reggae, with art installations and alternative arts.
+The organizers have created a unique festival experience that combines several music genres such as rock, indie, hip-hop, electronic, or reggae, with art installations and alternative arts.

 This year’s edition will take place on 18-22 July.
 In December, they already announced the first artists who will perform on the Electric Castle stage.

 Here are some of the big names: Damian Marley, London Grammar, Netsky, Elrow, Valentino Khan, JP Cooper.